vinodkd/jmx.js/journal.md

 **Dec-14-2013 07:07 :**  Started working on the gh-pages task - out of turn.
 Going to create the branch and push one version to it before I stop and go back to the dev guide.
 Had to add a shell script to automate it tho :)

+**Dec-14-2013 07:25 :** For some wierd reason everything other than HttpSampler.tmpl made it over to gh-pages fine.
+Trying out a trivial change so it might get pushed.